charleennewland/blog/kaizen_workshop_3.md

 - *"Ask Why 5 Times" Technique* - Involves asking "why" multiple times (typically five) to delve deeper into the cause of a problem.
 [2]
 - *Causal Tree* - Places the main event at the top and then goes backwards to find the causes and their interrelations, showing how different reasons are connected and finding ways to prevent errors from happening.
 [2]
 - *Decision Table* - Assesses actions by how serious they are, how likely they are to happen again, and detectability, helping in informed decision-making instead of knee-jerk reactions.
 [2]
 - *Fishbone Diagrams (Ishikawa)* - Helps identify multiple potential causes of a problem and categorise them.
 This tool is used to systematically break down factors leading to specific issues.
-[4] Juran, J. M. (1999).
-Juran's Quality Handbook (5th Edition).
-McGraw-Hill.
+[4]
 - *Fault Tree Analysis (FTA)* - Used primarily in technical or complex scenarios like airline mechanical failures.
 FTA helps trace back issues through a logical sequence to identify potential design flaws or system failures.
 [5] Kabir, S. (2017).
 An overview of fault tree analysis and its application in model based dependability analysis.
 Expert Systems with Applications, 77, 114-135.
 - *Failure Modes and Effects Analysis (FMEA)* - Is a systematic method for identifying potential failure modes within a process, product, or system, assessing their potential effects, and prioritizing actions to prevent them.
 Used not only for identifying potential product or process failures but also for risk management, quality improvement, safety analysis, cost reduction, design optimization, regulatory compliance, and supply chain management.
 [6] MIL-STD 1629A https://www.dsiintl.com/wp-content/uploads/2017/04/mil_std_1629a.pdf